je-peeva/skillo-automation-project/test-cases/registration-tests.md

 **Steps**:

 1. Go to Registration page.
-2. Populate "Birth Date" field using date in a way:
+2. Fill in "Birth Date" field using date in a way:

 - younger than minimum age _(e.g. < 18 years / future date (not yet born))_
 - older than maximum age _(e.g. > 150 years)_

 - **Expected result**: Validation message for minimum and maximum allowed age is displayed below "Birth date" input.

-3. Populate "Birth Date" field using valid age.
+3. Fill in "Birth Date" field using valid age.

 - **Expected result**: Validation message for minimum and maximum allowed age is hidden.